 * Tedlar® gas sampling bag

-In nature, mold is a necessity to decompose dead organic material.
-However, in buildings mold pose a significant challenge.
-Besides the unpleasant odor and possibly costly renovation of the building, there are serious health risks involved with living and working in a mold-infested environment.
+In nature, mold is necessary to help dead organic material decompose.
+However, mold poses a significant challenge in buildings.
+Besides the unpleasant odor and possibly costly renovation of the building, there are serious health risks involved in living and working in a mold-infested environment.

 • EN 13624, Candida albicans (candida yeast)